iotaledger/iota-poex-tool/README.md

+> Currently this package uses the experimental iota.js-library.
+While it is functionally complete, it will not be as heavily maintained in the future as iota.rs.
+However, as this package requires to compile within the browser, iota.js is the suitable option for now.

 # Documentation for @iota/poex-tool
 **@iota/poex-tool** is a small library and a command line tool that wraps common functionalities that would be needed for building Proof of Existence (PoE) kind of apps
 This library have been used in this [Proof of Existence PoC](https://iota-poex.dag.sh) - [code source](https://github.com/iotaledger/poc-document-immutable-blueprint)